 - Diluted apple cider vinegar (1:2 with water)

-- Aloe Vera Gel (no additives)
+- Aloe Vera gel (without additives)

-- Quark wrap for larger swellings
+- Quark compress for larger swellings

 To avoid